2024 Midwest Robotics Workshop (MWRW)

 Call for Participation

-We invite all roboticists from the Midwest (broadly interpreted) to participate in the second annual Midwest Robotics Workshop to be held at TTI-Chicago on the University of Chicago campus (map) on April 18–19, 2024.
+We invite all roboticists from the Midwest (broadly interpreted) to participate in the second annual Midwest Robotics Workshop to be held at the Toyota Technological Institute at Chicago (TTIC) on the University of Chicago campus (map) on April 18–19, 2024.

 We encourage participants to use the workshop as an opportunity to present recent research either as a talk or during an interactive poster session.
 If you are interested in presenting, please submit a title and abstract summarizing your work.
 Since the workshop does not have published proceedings, abstracts that describe work that was previously published or is still in progress are welcome.